Back to all issues

 Per-pupil spending varies from $8,000 to over $30,000 depending on location

-Source: U.S. Census Bureau
+Source · U.S. Census Bureau

-Average student loan debt is $37,000; total U.S. student debt exceeds $1.7 trillion
+Average federal student loan debt per borrower is approximately $38,000; total U.S. student loan debt remains around $1.7 trillion across roughly 43 million borrowers

 Achievement gaps between high and low-income students persist, though narrowing in some areas

-Source: National Assessment of Educational Progress (NAEP)
+Source · National Assessment of Educational Progress (NAEP)

 Learn More from Reputable Sources